-Surgical Oncology | HealthTürkiye
+Surgical Oncology

 Surgical oncology is an umbrella term encompassing all surgical treatments of tumors.
 Surgical oncologists are trained to perform a wide range of surgical procedures to remove cancerous tumors, as well as to diagnose and stage cancer through biopsies and other diagnostic procedures.
 Surgeons are trained doctors in the corresponding field of medicine.
 Depending on the location an oncological surgeon may be a gynecologist, general surgeon, urologist etc. Surgical oncologists work closely with other members of the cancer care team, including medical oncology professionals (who treat cancer with chemotherapy and other medications), radiation oncologists (who use radiation therapy to treat cancer), and other specialists, to develop a comprehensive treatment plan for each patient.